 The labs function to support analysis of environmental samples which focus on the fate and processes involved in three main areas of research: organic pollutants, inorganic pollutants, and environmental microbiology.

-The biofilms laboratory, headed by Assistant Prof. Birthe Kjellerup, investigates how bacteria can assist in the degradation of polychlorinated biphenyls (PCBs) and other contaminants in the environment and wastewater systems.
+The biofilms laboratory, headed by Associate Prof. Birthe Kjellerup, investigates how bacteria can assist in the degradation of polychlorinated biphenyls (PCBs) and other contaminants in the environment and wastewater systems.

 The inorganic pollutant laboratory, headed by Prof. Allen Davis, researches storm water and its effect on nutrient and metal concentrations in rivers and how to retain these pollutants in bioengineered systems.